srijanB7/bettermart/README.md

 ## E-Commerce

-This is a Ecommerce project made with React Js, React Router and mock backend.
+This is a Ecommerce project made with React Js, React Router and mockbee backend.